-Instead, I coasted forward, maybe gunned it a little.
+The multi-colored lights shined a warning as clear as the morning sunshine, but I kept coasting forward, maybe gunned it a little.
 I felt like a mosquito drawn into the cool sizzle of a bug zapper.

 Soon enough, the distance between me and the school parking lot had disappeared, and I was rolling to a stop just inside the main entrance.

 A plain of smooth asphalt spread out before me.
 The only things interrupting the light-grey flow were the squad car, the ambulance, and me.
 Three bright spots of color, but even without the benefit of working strobe lights, my vehicle was the loudest.
-The dusty pink, retro styling of my motor scooter (a fortunate gift from my grandma made unfortunate by its rosy palette) seemed even more ridiculous than usual.
+The dusty pink, retro styling of my old motor scooter seemed even more ridiculous than usual.

 I don't know how long I sat there, holding my breath and waiting to find out that this was all just a false alarm.